-- Step 2 (two weeks): Eat your regular diet, but follow “Minimize Histamine Formation during Food Storage.”
-After two weeks, if these changes have not helped, you do not need to continue with them.
-Leftovers are not a concern for you!
+- Step 2 (two weeks): Eat your regular diet but follow “Minimize Histamine Formation during Food Storage.”
+After two weeks, if these changes have not helped, leftovers are not a concern for you!

 - Step 3 (two weeks): Restrict fermented foods – such as aged cheese, yogurt, kefir, kombucha, kimchi, sauerkraut, tempeh, natto, aged sausage, etc.

-- Step 4 (three weeks): Follow the full low histamine diet – either my version (Wendy’s Low Histamine Diet Guidelines) or a different one.
+- Step 4 (three weeks): Follow the full low histamine diet – either my version (Wendy’s Low Histamine Diet Guidelines- see below) or a different one.
 Change your diet gradually over a few weeks.
-For most people, sudden dietary changes are hard on the body.
-Note: if any of the above restrictions were not helpful, follow the low histamine diet guidelines, but ignore that restriction.
-For example, if minimizing histamine formation was not helpful, follow the low histamine diet, but don’t worry about leftovers.
+Sudden dietary changes are hard on the body.

 - Note: if a step is not helpful, continue to the next step, but include that step in your diet.
 For example, if step #2 - minimize histamine formation was not helpful, you can eat leftovers during step 3 and 4.